andrewgreen76/flygreen/README.md

 - Bash :
   - awk , sed ;
-  - string matching & string capturing with BASH_REMATCH
+  - string matching & string capturing with BASH_REMATCH =~ operator.
 - hardware-level caching vs. software-level caching, techniques
 - endian-ness
 - malloc() use for arrays of integers and arrays of characters;